 9-13.
-Read Data Bytes at Higher Speed (FAST_READ)
+Read Data Bytes at Higher Speed (FAST\READ)

-The FAST_READ instruction is for quickly reading data out.
+The FAST\READ instruction is for quickly reading data out.
 The address is latched on rising edge of SCLK, and data of each bit shifts out on the falling edge of SCLK at a maximum frequency fC.
-The first address byte can be at any location.
-The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST_READ instruction.
+The first address can't be any location if the device is still in 3-Byte mode.
+The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single FAST\READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.